If you’re a tea lover, these cupcakes are for you. They are basically the edible version of a london fog latte. You’re welcome! 😁

 - Cover your bowl of icing and stash it in the fridge or freezer for at least 15 minutes.
 This will harden it up a bit and make it easier to work with.

-- Once your cupcakes are done, make sure to let them cool completely on the counter.
+- Once your cupcakes are done, make sure to let them cool completely on a wire rack.
 This way, your icing won’t melt when you put it on your cupcakes.

 - Optional: Transfer your cooled icing into a piping bag and pipe your icing on to all 12 of your cupcakes.
 If you are not worried about your cupcakes looking real pretty, you can also just slather it on with a spoon!
 You may have left over icing depending on how much you like on your cupcakes.

-- Store your iced cupcakes in the fridge for up to 1 week or in the freezer in a sealed container for up to 3 months or so.
+- Store your iced cupcakes in the fridge for up to 1 week or in the freezer in an airtight container for up to 3 months or so.